DataEasy/slack-cutter/README.md

 #### Slash Commands

 Every slash commands takes a `.json` with private data.
 See the README in each command's directory to learn how to configure  and use them.
-Basically, you'll have to copy the `config.example.json` to `config.json` and edit them to your needs :wink:.
+Basically, you'll have to copy the `config.example.json` to `config.json` and edit them to your needs `;-)`.

 ## Installation